BrianMiller793/pysiptest/README.md

 ### TODO

-The project is under active development.
-Refactoring is under way.
-The base libraries seem stable for now.
+ * The project is under active development.
+ * RTP streams needs more work, and does not have NAT support.

 ## RFCs